campersonguy/CPT-AT-3/README.md

     return data
 ```

-- So, I figured out that `def` functions from `database_manager.py` are what is used to translate data from the SQL tables to the frontend webpages.
+- I figured out that `def` functions from `database_manager.py` are what is used to translate data from the SQL tables to the frontend webpages.
 To access them on other pages, I added a separate function on `database_manager.py` and ported the data to whatever pages I wanted through `main.py`.
 For example, to get data from posts to the Top Crimes page:

 ```
 def listPostData():